 Obtain current climate (‘Historical Data’) rainfall IDF/DDF data from HIRDS V4 or an approved rain gauge.

 Determine the future time period applicable to the design.
 This must be based on the design life of the infrastructure in question, as specified in project resource consents or as agreed with Council.
-The default is 100 years (refer ).
+The default is 100 years (refer Section 4.2.1).

 Select the average temperature increase from the following table, the values being based on a combination of WRC and MfE advice.
-Given the 100 year design life requirement, the 2100-2120 figures must be used for the majority of cases.
-However, where Council accepts a reduced design life, then the climate change increase mustl be determined by interpolation.
+Given the 100-year design life requirement, the 2100-2120 figures must be used for the majority of cases.
+However, where Council accepts a reduced design life, then the climate change increase must be determined by interpolation.